rust-lang/rustc-dev-guide/src/thir.md

   are made explicit, and method calls and overloaded operators are converted into plain function calls.
 Destruction scopes are also made explicit.

-- Statements, expressions, and match arms are stored separately.
+- Statements, expressions, match arms, blocks, and parameters are stored separately.
 For example, statements in the `stmts` array reference expressions by their index (represented as a [`ExprId`]) in the `exprs` array.

 [HIR]: ./hir.md
 [`ExprId`]: https://doc.rust-lang.org/nightly/nightly-rustc/rustc_middle/thir/struct.ExprId.html